gingerbeardman/otaku/README.md

 # Otaku!

-No code in this repo, it's just for bug reporting and feedback.
+No source code in this repo, it's just for bug reporting and feedback.

 ## TestFlight
 - An early version of the app is available to test